-The combination of the Zoning By-law Amendments and the Lodging House and Dwelling Rental Unit By-law provides landowners with new zoning flexibility to rent up to four individual rooms in a dwelling unit without being deemed to be a 'Lodging House'.
-Currently, regulations limit a proprietor to having a maximum of two tenants within a single dwelling unit.
+The Zoning By-law Amendment provides landowners with new zoning flexibility to rent up to four individual rooms in a dwelling unit without being deemed to be a 'Lodging House' as compared to the current regulation limiting a proprietor to a maximum of two tenants within a single dwelling unit.
 This change is aimed at recognizing a contemporary form of rental accommodation within Peterborough that has the potential to support the same number of persons per household as a traditional single dwelling unit.
-Regulations in the proposed Licensing By-Law, attached as Appendix A, is intended to ensure basic fire safety requirements are met for these rental dwelling units, and to create a registry of rental dwelling units within the City.
+Regulations in a new Licensing By-Law (Draft Licensing By-law attached as Exhibit 'B'), are intended to ensure basic fire safety requirements are met for these rental dwelling units, and to create a registry of rental units within the City.